harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 *Testing our group implementation:*

 The implementation of the test and the output for Snippet 2 are seen below.
-The implementation of the other group did not pass the test.
+The implementation of our group did not pass the test.
 The error occurred in line 141.

 ![Image](our_test2.PNG)